relminator/AnyaBasic/README.md

 * For graphics and sound apps, you need to include the lib path:
 > java -Djava.library.path=. -jar AnyaBasic.jar  <source.abs>
 * See the batch and SH files in the samples section.
-* You can also use the accompanying ConTEXT editor as an IDE to make coding a bit easier.
+* Just use the IDE <AnyaBasicIDE.jar> to simplify usage.

 How to Compile: